The Serengeti Plain: Fallacies that aren’t fallacies

 Overestimating the importance of information that is readily available.

 In startups—and even in scaled-up companies—we often lack comprehensive or statistically-significant data.
-Extensive research is frequently impossible or impractical.
-Instead of getting mired analysis paralysis, scared to act on the data we have at hand, we have to act with what’s in front of us, and under conditions of uncertainty.
+Extensive research is impossible or impractical.
+Instead of getting mired in analysis paralysis, scared to act on the data we have at hand, we must act with what’s in front of us, and under conditions of uncertainty.
 This is not a fallacy but a practical necessity, and even allows us to move quickly and adapt.
 There are specific strategies for operating like this.
 It’s not a bias, it’s life.

 Confirmation Bias